JorgeA-PG/Cohesive-sediment-transport-and-flocculation-modeling-framework-for-current-bottom-boundary-layer/README.md

 -	Turbulent diffusivity coefficient for the sediment (Kt)
 -	Sediment concentration (tav_MassC).
 -
-All input profiles must have identical dimensions and be discretized in .m format.
+All input profiles must have identical dimensions and be discretized in .mat format.
 The framework's functionality is controlled by the Main.m file.

 More details in Penaloza-Giraldo et al., (2024) https://doi.org/10.1016/j.advwatres.2024.104857